TolikPylypchuk/SharpHook/README.md

 - `Stop` - destroys the global hook.

 libuiohook also provides functions to get various system properties.
-The corresponding methods in `UioHook` are listed
+The corresponding methods are also present in `UioHook`.
-below:

-- `CreateScreenInfo` - gets the information about the screens and returns it as an array.
-There's also a version of this function which returns an unmanaged array and that version shouldn't be used directly.

-- `GetAutoRepeatRate`

-- `GetAutoRepeatDelay`

-- `GetPointerAccelerationMultiplier`

-- `GetPointerAccelerationThreshold`

-- `GetPointerSensitivity`

-- `GetMultiClickTime`

 ### Default Global Hooks